(Effective February 2022)

 3.4 At a duly convened Annual General Meeting the Nominated Representatives may elect as an Honorary Life Member any Member, including any individual who has provided outstanding service to the Association.

 3.5 Membership of the Association is subject to the absolute discretion of the Committee, which shall be provided with whatever documentation it deems necessary to consider an application prior to agreeing to admit a prospective Member.

 3.7 Each Member shall be bound by this Constitution and the Code of Conduct.

 3.8 Each Member shall appoint in writing one representative, the Nominated Representative.
 The Nominated Representative of Full Member firms is authorised to exercise any vote on their behalf; Associate Members and Honorary Life Members shall not be entitled to any voting rights, unless they are also a Committee Member.

-3.9 Up to three representatives of a Member or an Honorary Life Member may attend any meeting of the Association but only the Nominated Representative of a Full Member may vote on any issue raised at the meeting.
+3.9 Up to three representatives of a Member or an Honorary Life Member may attend any meeting of the Association but only Committee Members and the Nominated Representative of a Full Member may vote on any issue raised at the meeting.
 If the Nominated Representative is unable to attend a particular meeting, they may appoint an agent to vote on their behalf by giving 14 days written notice to the Honorary Secretary.
-A representative of an Associate Member or Honorary Life Member shall not be entitled to vote on any matter raised by the Association or the Committee unless they are also a Committee Member
+A representative of an Associate Member or Honorary Life Member shall not be entitled to vote on any matter raised by the Association or the Committee unless they are also a Committee Member.

 4 CODE OF CONDUCT